halessi/DCF/README.md

   Argument              | Usage
 ----------------------- | ------------------
-period                  | how many years to directly forecast Free Cash Flows to Firm ticker                  | ticker of the company, used for pulling financials years                   | if computing historical DCFs (i.e. years > 1), the number of years back to compute interval                | can compute DCFs historically on either an 'annual' or 'quarter' basis. if quarter is indicated, total number of DCFS = years * 4
+period                  | how many years to directly forecast [Free Cash Flows](https://financeformulas.net/Free-Cash-Flow-to-Firm.html) ticker                  | ticker of the company, used for pulling financials years                   | if computing historical DCFs (i.e. years > 1), the number of years back to compute interval                | can compute DCFs historically on either an 'annual' or 'quarter' basis. if quarter is indicated, total number of DCFS = years * 4